LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/README.md

 ## <a id="intro"></a>Introduction

-This demo application shows the generic workflow of Our Delivery Platform (previously known as Refinitiv Data Platform - RDP) CFS API.
+This demo application shows the generic workflow of Refinitiv Data Platform (RDP) CFS API.
 The workflow can be applied to any Bucket (ESG, Symbology, Green Revenue, etc).
 I am demonstrating the workflow in [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) environment.
 However, the RDP APIs are the web-based API that any programming langues can connect and consume data from via the HTTP RESTful API.

 ## <a id="prerequisite"></a>Prerequisite